bguiz/angular-ember-compare/content/mvc/models.md

 - AngularJs uses dirty checking:
     - Dead simple syntax (identical to POJSOs)
-    - Incurs a heavy performance penalty when number of models ofr model complexity becomes large
+    - Incurs a heavy performance penalty when number of models for model complexity becomes large
 - EmberJs uses wrapper objects with accessors
     - More complex, verbose syntax
-    - Incurs a much lighter performance penalty when number of models ofr model complexity becomes large
+    - Incurs a much lighter performance penalty when number of models for model complexity becomes large

-When the draft specification for `Object.observe()` gets formalised, we will expect all of this to change, as it will obviate the need for both wrapper objects with acessors, and dirty checking.
+When the draft specification for `Object.observe()` gets formalised, we will expect all of this to change, as it will obviate the need for both wrapper objects with accessors, and dirty checking.

 Models, however, are not very useful on their own.
 Users cannot interact with them.